-The second article develops Dewey’ pluralistic, democratic, and experimental ethical theory as a way of dealing with multi-dimensional problems, including urgent problems that Bryan Norton (e.g., Sustainable Values, Sustainable Change, 2015) helpfully characterizes as “wicked.”
+The second article, which focuses on sociopolitical philosophy and ethics, develops Dewey’ pluralistic, democratic, and experimental ethical and political theory as a way of dealing with multi-dimensional problems, including urgent problems that Bryan Norton (e.g., Sustainable Values, Sustainable Change, 2015) helpfully characterizes as “wicked.”
 I argue that our chief obstacle to conscientious citizenship in pluralistic democratic societies is moral fundamentalism, a term used by Mark Johnson in Morality for Humans (2014).
 I define moral fundamentalism as a disposition to act as though there is a single right way to deal with moral problems and hence a single theoretically correct (“TC”!) formulation of, or approvable solution to, any particular moral or political problem.
 A result is that, instead of mutually transformative dialogue, every discussion begins with a foregone conclusion.
 I begin the article with six key insights in Dewey’s pragmatist ethics, emphasizing the last three as most distinctive:

 - 1. naturalistic emphasis on the embodied context of moral action,

 - 2. avoidance of extreme forms of moral skepticism and moral particularism,